khalidw/Operationalizing-Machine-Learning/README.md

 ![Benchmarking](images/benchmarking_1.png)

-1. Pipeline
+Now we try to create a pipeline for the entire process.
+Use Jupyter Notebook ``aml-pipelines-with-automated-machine-learning-step.ipynb`` to create this pipeline.

 ![Pipeline](images/pipeline.png)

-1. Pipeline Endpoint
+Pipeline Endpoint is created for consumption

 ![Pipeline Endpoint](images/pipelineEndpoint.png)

-1. Bankmarketing dataset with AzureML module
+Pipeline Graph shows Bankmarketing dataset with AzureML module

 ![Bankmarketing dataset with AzureML module](images/bankMarketingDatasetWithAutoMLModule.png)

-1. Published Pipeline Overview
+After the pipeline is published, we can use Published Pipeline Overview to see the status and REST endpoint of the pipeline.

 ![Published Pipeline Overview](images/publishedPipelineOverview.png)

-1. Run Details Widget
+Run Details Widget in the Jupyter Notebook provides details such as run logs, duration, steps etc.

 ![Run Details Widget](images/runDetailsWidget.png)

-1. ML Studio Scheduled Run
+ML Studio Scheduled Run after completion.

 ![ML Studio Scheduled Run](images/mlStudioScheduledRun.png)